-BMS 1.
-Corporate profile assessment: The ATNI BMS Corporate Profile methodology is designed to evaluate whether the six selected companies have robust BMS marketing policies and management systems, and their level of transparency.
+BMS 1 Corporate Profile assessment: The BMS 1 Corporate Profile methodology is designed to measure the extent to which BMS companies’ marketing policies align to The Code; whether companies have comprehensive, effective procedures and management systems to implement their policies; as well as their level of transparency.

 Basis for company assessment

-As with all other aspects of the ATNI methodology, the assessment is based on key international guidelines and standards, in this area:
+As with all elements of the Global Index methodology, this assessment is based on key international guidelines and standards:

-In line with the WHO guidance, ATNI assesses whether companies restrict marketing of the following products, considered to be breast-milk substitutes, in line with the recommendations of The Code and relevant WHA resolutions:
+The 2018 Global Index assesses whether companies restrict marketing of the following BMS in line with the recommendations of The Code:

 The Access to Nutrition Index rates food and beverage manufacturers´ nutrition-related policies, practices and disclosures worldwide on a recurring basis.